matzeschmid/Cppcheck-HIS-addon/README.md

 # Cppcheck-HIS-addon
 HIS metric python addon for Cppcheck

-This addon has been tested on a machine running 64-bit Ubuntu 19.10 with Cppcheck v1.84 up to latest release v1.90 .
+This addon has been tested on a machine running 64-bit Ubuntu 19.10 with Cppcheck v1.84 up to latest release v1.90 (Python 2.7x as well as 3.7.x).

 # Supported HIS metric checks
 The following metrics are checked according to document `HIS source code metrics v1.3.1` .